 Ovarian cancer commonly begins as a cyst made up of cancerous cells.
-As the cancer progresses, the dangerous effects spread to other parts of the body with the cancerous cells.
+As cancer progresses, the dangerous effects spread to other parts of the body with the cancerous cells.
 Medical professionals have many detection techniques in place to determine if a female has ovarian cancer, but many of these methods are unreliable.
-Doctors warn that “there are currently no screening tests for ovarian cancer that are sensitive enough to reliably screen for ovarian cancer without a high number of inaccurate results”
+Doctors warn that “there are currently no screening tests for it that are sensitive enough to reliably screen it without a high number of inaccurate results”

 A commonly used test is known as the CA-125 test, an advanced blood test that measures the levels of the CA-125 protein.
 This test is not a reliable screening test because CA-125 can be elevated from other common conditions; however, it is a helpful “diagnostic tool in postmenopausal women” .
 In numerous cases, even though ovarian cancer was present, it was seen that the CA-125 blood test was not elevated enough.
 This is why the FDA recently issued a warning that stated that “women should not rely on these screening [tests] to make health or treatment decisions” .

 DoctorSolve Healthcare Solutions Inc., a Canadian Internet-based pharmacy intermediary (license #BC X23), offers low-cost, long-term prescription drugs.
 A professionally registered pharmacist fills all Canadian prescriptions.
 A certified member of the Canadian International Pharmacy Association, DoctorSolve is ranked as one of the best online Canadian pharmacies by Pharmacy Checker.